 I’d like to mention one thing here about the map we used.
 The Colorado Trail Datebook put out by the CT Foundation coupled with Eric the Black’s CT Pocket Atlas.
 Combined, they provided all the information needed including the estimated state of the water supply, whether a trusted creek was full all season or only partially or – my most favorite – whether to expect only a “seasonal seep.”
 The areas where water was absolutely not available is, of course, critical.
 I am indebted to these people for creating such good resources.

 But there was no definitive answer on water near the trailhead.
 We knew about a mile further was a good source and we also looked for steams along the way, but we saw nothing.
 And then, just as we passed the cut off for Shavano, running right across the trail was a little burbling spring!
 Praise the goddess, we were good to go.
 The tent went up in the woods and we prepared for our first day hike in three weeks.
 Ted even tried a bath right there on the trail.
-Thankfully, no one was walking that moment.
+Thankfully, no one was walking by at that moment.

-Having a little taste, we wanted more, so arranged a ride up Princeton’s rutted road and took in another 14er before giving up the trail and awaiting Richard’s arrival.
+Having a little taste, we wanted more, so arranged a ride up Mount Princeton’s rutted road and took in another 14er before giving up the trail and awaiting Richard’s arrival.
 We then rounded up the trip with the little gem of Mt.
 Huron which the boys allowed me to run up as they kicked back at the meadow.
 It was there that Ted and I agreed next summer, let’s do ‘em all.

 A quick shout out to Princeton Hot Springs resort.
 They offered to hold a resupply box for us for as long as we needed at no charge.
 They’re located directly on the trail and it’s worth a stop for at the very least a beer and a meal.
-You have a view in the shade of Mount Princeton and even smelly and dusty, they let us hang as long as we wanted on their beautiful veranda.
+You have a view in the shade of Mount Princeton and even though we were smelly and dusty, they let us hang as long as we wanted on their beautiful veranda.